Don't destroy beach tourism, Egypt's new leader told

 "No political force, political party, president or government working in a democratic, responsible framework, and therefore accountable to public opinion ... could follow policies that harm tourism in Egypt," said Abdel Nour, the tourism minister.

-Industry executive Mohsen pointed to Egypt's more austere neighbour across the Red Sea as a cautionary tale.
+Industry executive Mohsen pointed to Egypt's more austere neighbor across the Red Sea as a cautionary tale.

-"Saudi Arabia has the best virgin beaches, with soft sands.
-They have plenty of airports and good roads," Mohsen said.
-"But not a single tourist goes except for the Muslim pilgrimage."
-(Editing and additional reporting by Tom Pfeiffer; Editing by Sonya Hepinstall)